-Kendra focuses her practice on commercial and class action litigation in both state and federal courts.
+Kendra Beckwith focuses her practice on commercial and class action litigation in both state and federal courts.
 Her experience includes all phases of litigation, from inception to resolution—either through settlement or trial—on behalf of both plaintiffs and defendants.
 Kendra's approach to litigation is client driven and goal oriented.
 She uses her dual role as advocate and counselor to work with her clients to develop strategic, effective, and efficient resolutions to the challenges and issues they face.

 Kendra has represented individuals and companies in a wide variety of breach of contract and commercial matters, including trade secret disputes, bad faith litigation, land use/property disputes, and other business-related actions.
 She has particular experience working with clients in the oil and gas industry and represents producers in royalty underpayment class actions.
 Her experience also includes defending legal and professional malpractice claims and prosecuting and defending appeals.

 Kendra has argued before the Tenth Circuit Court of Appeals and routinely argues before state and federal trial courts.
 Her experience extends to bringing original actions in the Colorado Supreme Court, as well as managing complex discovery.
 She routinely handles complex commercial litigation involving intensive document management.

 Recent examples of Kendra's experience include the following: